-This SHEP course is an introduction to advocacy and is accredited by QQI.
-It will be of interest to a wide variety of people including those already involved in advocacy as well as those interested in supporting others people through advocacy.
-The course will be offered at the SHEP Training Centre in Ballincollig over a five-month period.
+This SHEP course will be of interest to a wide variety of people including those already involved in advocacy as well as those interested in supporting others people through advocacy.

-The aim of the course will be to provide an introduction to advocacy to those who already use advocacy skills in their life or work or to those with a clear interest in supporting others through advocacy.
+The aim of the course is to provide an introduction to advocacy to those who already use advocacy skills in their life or work or to those with a clear interest in supporting self and others through advocacy.
 Learners who successfully complete this module will acquire knowledge, skills and understanding which will help them to practice principled advocacy, in a voluntary or paid capacity, in diverse or changing contexts.
-Completion of this course is a prerequisite for those who may wish to apply to volunteer with SHEP’s Cork Advocacy Service.
+Completion of this course is a prerequisite for those who may wish to apply to volunteer with SHEP’s Advocacy Service.

 This course is under-pinned by SHEP’s philosophy that self-awareness and self-knowledge when combined with a commitment to community action is the basis for personal and social transformation.
 It is also informed by SHEP’s commitment to equality, social justice and social transformation.